 For additional information about non-standard credits (such as AP credits and internships), please click here .

-If your internship has not yet been approved before or during WT registration: All students proposing a Winter Term internship MUST register for a Winter Term class, to ensure you are enrolled in a class in case the proposal is denied and/or to secure your option for credit.
-Being waitlisted for a J-Term course is not the same as being registered for a course; if you are not registered for a course you will automatically be OPTED OUT when Banner web registration is closed.
+If your internship has not yet been approved before or during WT registration: All students proposing a Winter Term internship MUST register for a Winter Term class during Winter Term registration, to ensure you are enrolled in a class in case the internship proposal is denied and/or to secure your option for credit.
+This also secures your option to stay in College housing.

 When you receive an approval email from CCI: You will be instructed on how to register for your internship or switch your class registration to the internship “course.”
 You will not be able to register for the internship in Banner until you have been approved in the system and have received your approval letter from CCI.